-She was named one of only nine female journalists from around the world to receive an award from the International Women’s Media Foundation, Howard G. Buffett fund this year.
-This award will allow her to undertake hostile environment training in the U.K. next year.
+She was named one of only nine female journalists from around the world to receive an award from the International Women’s Media Foundation, Howard G. Buffett fund.
+This award will allow her to undertake hostile environment training in the U.K.

-She also recently travelled to Myanmar after receiving an Asia Pacific Foundation Reporting fellowship.
-Her reports from that country are airing on Global National.
+After receiving an Asia Pacific Foundation Reporting fellowship, she travelled to Myanmar.
+Her reports from that country aired on Global National.

 What did you do immediately after you graduated and what has your career been like since?